chaturay/serverless-artillery/README.md

 ```

 Here are definitions that will help you understand these statements.
 In the code you will see `_genesis`, `_start`, `now`, and `timeDelay`:
-- `_genesis`: the datetime stamp immediately taken by the first instance of load generating Lambda function that received the original script. `_genesis` is added to the original script so that all child function executions of the original handler have a datetime stamp of when the original "load execution request" was received.
+- `_genesis`: the datetime stamp immediately taken by the first instance of load generator Lambda function that received the original script. `_genesis` is added to the original script so that all child function executions of the original handler have a datetime stamp of when the original "load execution request" was received.
 If you are not running many load tests simultaneously then this can serve as a unique ID for the current load execution.
 This can be useful for correlation.
 An improvement could include adding a unique factor to avoid collisions in such usage.
 - `_start`: the datetime stamp immediately taken by the current function that is executing on either the original script or a chunk of that original script.
 This allows relative time reporting and evaluation with a function execution.
 - `now`: the datetime stamp taken when the log entry was produced.
 - `timeDelay`: a time delta (in milliseconds) between the current time of the current function and when it has scheduled to take the action reported in the current log entry.